essex clock repair service

 1. How frequently should my clock be oiled or serviced is like asking "How long is a piece of string?" - there's no single definitive answer.
 Amongst other things, it depends on the type of clock, the environment in which it works, the quality of the oil used, the age and condition when acquired, and the standard of previous repair work.
 Some repairers will say every three years but this reminds be of the Profumo court case in 1963 and Mandy Rice-Davies' famous testimony "Well, he would (say that), wouldn't he".
 I'd say a clock needs servicing as soon as it starts playing up, or every ten years, whichever comes first, and that it needs oiling at least once every five years.
 In ten years, a grandfather clock will tick over 300 million times, a typical dial clock over 750 million times and a carriage clock even more than that!
 So they don't have as easy a life as you might think.

 2. I am often asked "Can I oil my own clock?"
 Of course, but clock oil is special; even different parts of the same clock require different oils.
 So if your clock is struggling to run, never be tempted to use ordinary 3-in-one oil - it's much too thick (viscous) and you'll just make matters worse - the additional drag of thick 3-in-one oil will stop almost any clock, so a clock that was already giving trouble is bound to stop.
 I once received a movement literally dripping oil - it looked like it had been plunged in a bath of Duckhams.
 I kid you not.
 Sewing machine oil is thinner but if you must, use it sparingly on the tip of a needle and only on the pivots, but never on the wheels or pinions - they don't need oil.
 That said, the tiniest touch of oil on the pallets will help lubricate the tips of the escape wheel but better to have it properly cleaned first and then oiled by an horologist.
-And finally, avoid WD40 like the plague!
+See my separate page on Intermediate Oiling.
+Finally, avoid WD40 like the plague!
 Ask any horologist about the number of clocks he sees drenched in WD40.
-It contains chemicals that don't mix well with brass and it will do more harm than no oil at all.
+It's a water repellant not a lubricant and contains chemicals that don't mix well with brass, oil and grease.
 See my March 2011 blog for a story about this.

-4. When you need to reset the hands on your clock (perhaps on return from holiday for example, or to change from BST to GMT in the autumn in particular), never never force the minute hand backwards.
+4. When you need to move the hands on your clock (perhaps on return from holiday for example, or to change from BST to GMT in the autumn in particular), never never force the minute hand backwards.
 First make sure the clock is wound up and then gently turn it forwards.
 If it is a striker, pause just after each hour and half hour (and quarter too if it's a quarter-striker) to allow the clock to complete its strike sequence, or you could put the strike out of synchronisation.
 Safer still, allow the clock to stop by restricting the pendulum swing, and then leave it (for up to eleven hours) until real time catches it up.
+If it's a quartz battery clock, you should NOT be touching the hands at all or you risk damaging the movement beyond repair and will need a new one - there is a knob on the back for adjusting the time.

-5. If your clock has stopped just before 12 o'clock and you feel some resistance when you try moving the minute hand forward to correct it, the strike mainspring may have run down and lost power before completing its strike sequence, locking the movement.
-Very gently, try turning the minute hand back two or three minutes and then wind the strike side (usually the one on the left but wind all the winders if you don't know which is which) to allow the strike to complete its sequence.
-You should find that the minute hand is now free to turn forwards again to allow you to set the correct time.
+5. If your clock has stopped between 12 and 1 o'clock and you feel some resistance when you try moving the minute hand forward to correct it, the strike train may have run down and lost power before completing its strike sequence, locking the movement up.
+Try turning the minute hand back two or three minutes and then wind the strike side (usually the one on the left but wind all the winders if you don't know which is which) and it will probably resume striking.
+Allow the strike to complete its sequence and you should find that the minute hand is now free to turn forwards again to allow you to set the correct time.

-6. If you found this page too late or just ignored my two previous tips and did not wind it first, and your clock's strike is now out of synchronisation, have a look at my SETUP page (see the link at the top of this page) for how to correct it.
-Remember, on many clocks the hour hand is held in place just by friction - in other words it can be slipped round it's arbor to point to a different number on the dial.
-It's usually much easier to count the number of strikes and then position the hour hand to the corresponding number on the dial that it is to match the number of strikes to the number that the hour hand is pointing to.
+6. If your clock's strike is out of synchronisation (it reads, say, 7 o'clock but only strikes six, five or just once), it's probably an old clock with count wheel striking so have a look at my SETUP page (there's a link at the top of this page) for how to correct it.
+Remember, on many clocks the hour hand is held in place just by friction - in other words it can be slipped round its arbor to point to a different number on the dial.
+It's usually much easier to count the number of strikes and then position the hour hand to the corresponding number on the dial than it is to match the number of strikes to the number that the hour hand is pointing to.
 Indeed, on a rack striking clock, this is pretty much the only way to do it.

-11. If your clock is weight-driven and it stops chiming on ther quarters after you've moved it from one room to another, it might be that you have not fitted the correct weight to each train.
+12. If your clock stops chiming on the quarters after you've moved it from one room to another, it might be that you have not fitted the correct weight to each train.
 Get some scales and weight the weights.
 The heaviest one should go on the right to run the chiming train.
-The other two will probably be about the same weight but if one should be heavier that the other, hang it on the left train which powers the striking train.
-The lightest one goes in the middle to drive the going train.
+The other two will probably be about the same weight but if not, the lightest one goes in the middle to drive the going train.

 If your local dealer doesn't want to know, and many don't (or deter you by quoting too much), email me with details and I'll try to advise the best approach.
 If I am familiar with the problem, I'll probably be able to tell you what it will cost to get it running again.
 If I don't recognise the problem, and you can explain it in more detail with close up photographs, email me as I'm always interested in a new challenge; with your permission, I might even add it to this page afterwards or start a separate blog perhaps.